girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Videos/Vision Transformers algorithm/README.md

 - They're known for long range information dependencies.
 - Transformers can be better especially if you want to encode or generate long sequences.
 - When using a **large number of parameter**s and when trained with **lots of data**, these models produce similar or better results than **SOTA** in tasks such as Image Classification or Object Detection with way simpler models and faster to train.

+### Disadvantages <hr>

+- Large training computation.
+- Large datasets(~1M) are required for training.
+- Huge amount of time taken for training on an average GPU.

 ### References